 top of page

 Title VI of the Civil Rights Act of 1964, 49 U.S.C.
 47123, and the Age Discrimination Act of 1975 (Civil Rights Laws) prohibit discrimination based on race, color, national origin, creed, sex, or age in any program or activity receiving federal financial assistance.
 Conklin Davis Center for the Visually Impaired also prohibits recipients receiving federal financial assistance from intimidating or retaliating against anyone, because he or she acts to secure rights protected by civil rights laws.
-If you believe your civil rights have been violated as a result of prohibited discrimination, intimidation, or retaliation you have the right to file a complaint.
+If you believe your civil rights have been violated due to prohibited discrimination, intimidation, or retaliation, you have the right to file a complaint.

 When to File

 Complaints of discrimination, intimidation or retaliation must be filed within 180 days of the last date of the prohibited act(s).
-If you are filing late, you may request a waiver of the 180 day filing requirement by completing Question 11.
+If you are filing late, you may request a waiver of the 180-day filing requirement.

 Where to File